NothingAG/constitution/constitution.md

 1. (a) Present proposal: First, the proposer may describe the tension and present a proposal to address the tension.
 If the proposer requestshelp crafting a proposal, the facilitator may allow discussion or another collaborative process to assist.
 However, the facilitator must focus this activity solely on crafting an initial proposal for the proposer's tension, and not on addressing other tensions or integrating others' concerns into the proposal.

 2. (b) Clarifying questions: Once the proposer makes a proposal, thether participants may ask clarifying questions to better understandthe proposal or the tension behind it.
 The proposer may answer each question, or may decline to do so.
 The facilitator must disallow any reactions or opinions expressed about the proposal, and prevent discussion of any kind.
-Participants may also ask the secretary to read the captured proposal or clarify any existing governance, whenever the process allows the participant to speak.
-The secretary then does as requested.
+Participants may also ask the interpreter to read the captured proposal or clarify any existing governance, whenever the process allows the participant to speak.
+The interpreter then does as requested.

 3. (c) Reaction round: Once there are no further clarifying questions, each participant except the proposer may share reactions to the proposal, one person at a time.
 The facilitator immediately stops and disallows any out-of-turn comments, any attempts to engage others in a dialog or exchange of any sort, and any reactions to other reactions instead of to the proposal.

 4. (d) Change & clarify: After the reaction round, the proposer may share comments in response to the reactions and make changes to the proposal.
 The primary intent of any changes must be to better address the proposer's tension, and not tensions raised by others.
-During this step, the facilitator immediately stops and disallows any comments by anyone other than the proposer or secretary, and any engagement by the secretary must focus solely on capturing the changes to the proposal.
+During this step, the facilitator immediately stops and disallows any comments by anyone other than the proposer or interpreter, and any engagement by the interpreter must focus solely on capturing the changes to the proposal.

 5. (e) Objection round: Next, each participant, one at a time, may raise potential objections to adopting the proposal.
 The facilitator must stop and disallow discussion or responses of any sort.
 The facilitator tests objections as described in Section 4.2.5, and must capture any valid objections that remain after testing.
-If there are no valid objections, the secretary records the proposal as adopted governance for the circle.
+If there are no valid objections, the interpreter records the proposal as adopted governance for the circle.

 6. (f) Integration: If there are valid objections, the facilitator then facilitates a discussion to adapt the proposal to resolve each objection, one at a time.
 The facilitator marks an objection as resolved once the objector confirms that the adapted proposal would not trigger the objection, and the proposer confirms that the adapted proposal would still address the proposer's tension.
 During the discussion, the facilitator must apply the rules of integration described in Section 4.2.6.
 Once all captured objections are addressed, the facilitator moves back to the objection round to check for new objections to the adapted proposal.